ZahraKiashemshaki/Rice_Image_Dataset---CNN/README.md

 ## Model Architecture
 The CNN model consists of a simple architecture with:
-- One Convolutional Layer
+- 4 Convolutional Layer
-- One MaxPooling Layer
+- 4 MaxPooling Layer
 - One Fully Connected Dense Layer

 ### Model Summary: